Brian Nelson (Northern Irish loyalist): Blue card index system

+to murder during his time as an FRU agent.

+In a 2000 interview with the Sunday Herald, an unnamed FRU operator identified Margaret Walshaw as being Nelson's primary FRU handler between 1986 and 1990, and accused her of colluding with him by sourcing maps, photos, and personal details of people to be targeted for assassination.
+The article further alleged that Walshaw even bought Nelson a personal computer so that information could be more effectively passed to him in floppy disk format, and the chances of him being arrested with incriminating documents could be reduced.

 Trial

 At his trial in 1992, the prosecution alleged that Nelson failed to alert his handlers to all the assassination plans of which he was aware.
 Gordon Kerr ("Colonel J"), a senior officer, who was later investigated himself, testified on Nelson's behalf.
 Kerr claimed that Nelson had warned the Intelligence Corps of more than 200 murder plots by loyalist death squads, including one which targeted Sinn Féin leader Gerry Adams.
 Kerr claimed that Nelson's warnings allowed the British Army to prevent all murders but three.

 Nelson claimed that in 1989 he had warned his handlers of UDA plans to murder solicitor Pat Finucane, who had been successfully representing IRA suspects in court.
 According to Nelson, Finucane was given no warning and was fatally shot in front of his wife and children.
 Eventually Nelson pleaded guilty to 20 charges, including five of conspiracy to murder and was sentenced to 10 years imprisonment.
 A number of charges, including two counts of first degree murder, were dropped as part of his plea bargain.